route2Dev/courses-react-nx/README.md

 ## Development server

 Run `nx serve api` and `nx serve courses-react` for a dev server.
+Alternatively you can run `npm start`.
 Navigate to http://localhost:4201/.
+The api dev server is available at http://localhost:3333/.
 The app will automatically reload if you change any of the source files.
-The api dev server is available at http://localhost:3333/.

 ## Development in Docker

-Run `npm run start-docker` to build and run the api dev server and the courses-react dev server in docker containers.
+##### Developing in Docker uses volumes to enable automatic reloading.
+You will need to enable file sharing in Docker Desktop.

+### Development

+#### Starting the Docker Containers

+Run `npm run start-docker-dev`.
+This is the same as `npm start` only using docker containers to host the development servers.
 Navigate to http://localhost:4201/.
 The app will automatically reload if you change any of the source files.

-### Developing in Docker uses volumes to enable automatic reloading.
-You will need to enable file sharing in Docker Desktop.
+You can optionally pass a `-- -d` argument which will start the containers in detached mode add give you back your console.

+#### Stopping the Docker Containers

+Stop the containers by sending `Ctrl + C` (Windows) and wait for them to exit.
+or
+Run `npm run stop-docker-dev` or `docker-compose stop` (if you passed the `-- -d` argument)

+#### Removing the Docker Containers and Shared Network

+Run `npm run remove-docker-dev` or `docker-compose down`

 ## Code scaffolding